Wednesday 2nd December

 Sponsorship and exhibition opportunities

 There are a limited number of opportunities to become involved with this conference as a sponsor or exhibitor.
 This is an excellent way for organisations to showcase their expertise and raise their profile with a key audience of senior decision makers from across Northern Ireland’s public sector.
 This interactive conference provides an excellent opportunity for making contacts and networking.
-For further information on how your organisation can benefit contact Jillian Wallace on 028 9261 9933 or email Jillian.Wallace@agendani.com
+For further information on how your organisation can benefit contact Jillian McFarlane on 028 9261 9933 or email Jillian.McFarlane@agendani.com

 Networking